JayExtra/book_tracking_app/README.md

 14. Mock Web Server - for simulating network calls and responses during unit tests.[read more here :point_right:](https://github.com/square/okhttp/tree/master/mockwebserver)
 15. Google truth library - for making assertions during unit and instrumented tests.[read more here :point_right:](https://truth.dev/)

+## Architecture
+The project has a multimodular setup and recommended MVVM design pattern.
+This is accordance to the latest Modern Application Development paradigm recommended by Android Developers and Google.

 You can find the UI designs here.
 The UI is designed in Figma.
 [Book Tracker App wireframe](https://www.figma.com/file/JbuslEhcXYKXvKQK9GdIox/Book-app?node-id=0%3A1&t=kEAUB2nqbyU2TDSn-1)